fgimian/flaskage/README.md

 ## TODO ##

 Flaskage is currently a work in progress.
-My current outstanding tasks are:
+My current outstanding tasks are...

+CLI:

+* Provide the ability to turn off colors when using the flaskage command
+* Complete unit tests for the flaskage CLI tool
+* Consider a scaffolding command for BDD and Jade templates

+Project Structure:

 * Consider requirements files for each environment
-* Provide the ability to turn off colors when using the flaskage command
 * Improve organisation of assets and resolve multiple registrations during testing
 * Determine the best way to deal with symbolic link for Twitter Bootstrap fonts
 * Consider a better way to store sensitive configuration (e.g. secret keys and database credentials)

-* Consider a scaffolding command for BDD and Jade templates
+Documentation:

 * Complete writing documentation
-* Complete unit tests for the flaskage CLI tool

 Long-term goals are as follows: